Nichols station

-Nichols station (formerly Bonifacio–Villamor station, and from 2028 to be referred as Senate station) is a railway station located on the South Main Line in Taguig, Metro Manila, Philippines.
+Nichols station (formerly Bonifacio–Villamor station, and from 2028 to be referred as Senate–DepEd station) is a railway station located on the South Main Line in Taguig, Metro Manila, Philippines, near the city's boundary with Pasay.
 It derives its name from one of the area's popular nicknames, Nichols, which is also the former name of Villamor Air Base.
 It was opened for revenue service on March 25, 2010.
+Station operations is temporarily suspended since March 28, 2024, to make way for the construction of the North–South Commuter Railway (NSCR).
+It will be repurposed as an elevated station that will serve both the NSCR and Metro Manila Subway.

 The station is the twelfth station from Tutuban and is one of two stations serving Taguig, the other station being FTI.